-- 22) Technology is best defined as - A) society's pool of applied knowledge concerning the production of goods and services. - B) the maximum output that can be obtained from a stock of physical capital. - C) output inside the production possibilities curve. - D) the utilization of more resources for the same amount of production.
+- 22) Technology is best defined as - A) society's stock of applied knowledge concerning the production of goods and services. - B) the maximum output that can be obtained from a stock of physical capital. - C) output inside the production possibilities curve. - D) movement along the production possibilities curve.